fxfactorial/silicondzor/README.md

 output will go to `/var/log/syslog`.
 See it update in real time with:
 `tail -f /var/log/syslog`.

+To see only the logs relevant to your service, do `journalctl -u silicondzor`

 # Setting up for development

 1. First fork this project, you can do that by click `fork` in the top